Hi, fabulous parents! Class was so fun! I love interacting with your students and teaching them through play. I have the best job in the whole world!

 Learning to sing harmony

-In class we listened and sang the song Hear How the Bells.
+In class we listened to and sang the song Hear How the Bells.
 The kiddos got to sing the melody while the ostinato played on the bells.
 We’re reinforcing hearing layers of sound as well as the importance of keeping a steady beat.

 Music staff training

 They are also learning how the music staff works.
 Notes are on the lines and spaces, and when they go up, our bodies and voices go up, when they go down, our bodies and voices go down!
 This exposure is prepping them to read music!